Skip to main content

 Kubernetes the Easy Way with AKS Automatic

-This workshop will show you how easy it is to deploy applications to AKS Automatic.
-AKS Automatic is a new way to deploy and manage Kubernetes clusters on Azure.
-It is a fully managed Kubernetes service that simplifies the deployment, management, and operations of Kubernetes clusters.
-With AKS Automatic, you can deploy a Kubernetes cluster with just a few clicks in the Azure Portal, and it is designed to be simple and easy to use, so you can focus on building your applications!
+This workshop shows you how easy it is to deploy applications to AKS Automatic.
+AKS Automatic is a fully managed Kubernetes service that simplifies the deployment, management, and operations of Kubernetes clusters.
+Deploy a cluster with just a few steps in the Azure portal and focus on building your applications!

 Objectives